root-kawaii/openGL_learning/README.md

 ------------------------------------------------

 NEXT TO DO:

+- imgui editors like sudo love me baby where i can select block and select texture etc...
+- create nice geometry of the level, all blocks in the right place

 - hardcoded res in UI projection matrix

 - add features to imgui to help me add stuff to the world in a easier way